The last edition of Android Programming: The Big Nerd Ranch Guide was released in October 2019. A lot has changed since then. To help...

 Weigh the pros and cons of using descriptive generic names.

 There are few objectively correct decisions you will make in software engineering.
 Everything is a trade-off; each decision has pros and cons.
-At this point, I believe we have a long way to go before using descriptive generic names in our Kotlin-based books and courses would be beneficial for our students.
+At this point, I believe we have a long way to go before using descriptive generic names in our Kotlin programming-based books and courses would be beneficial for our students.
 For a tricky concept that students already struggle to understand, I don’t need to bring in the baggage of my “hot take” into their learning process.
 Most students taking our courses already have experience in other languages where the single letter convention still applies.
 The unexpressive naming convention won’t hold them back.
 On the other hand, I’ll continue using descriptive generic names in my client projects.
 In that context, I think the comprehension and readability wins make it a great choice.
 Try it out for yourself and let me know what you think.